Skip To Content

 • Keep abreast of relevant political and policy developments, alert colleagues and provide summaries and proactive responses as required

-• While this post can be based in either Edinburgh or London, it will involve travel across Great Britain and occasional evening and weekend working.
+• This role will involve travel across Great Britain and occasional evening and weekend working.

 Skills, experience, and competencies